 Bonnie Thornton Dill

 Bonnie Thornton Dill was appointed dean of the University of Maryland’s College of Arts and Humanities in 2011.
-She joined the university in 1991 as professor and served as chair of the women’s studies department for eight years.
+She joined the university in 1991 as professor and served as chair of the Harriet Tubman Department of Women, Gender, and Sexuality Studies (formerly the women’s studies department) for eight years.

 As dean, Thornton Dill has worked to increase support for and the visibility of arts and humanities research and scholarship; provide leadership for interdisciplinary initiatives within the college and across the campus; support student engagement with underserved communities; and increase the number of UMD’s national scholarship award recipients.